DataDog/datadog-ci/src/commands/deployment/README.md

 - `--provider` (**required**): the CD provider name.
 Currently, the only supported CD provider is `argocd`.
 - `--config-repo`: configuration repository URL where the kubernetes manifests are stored.
 If empty, the command tries to get it using the git command `git ls-remote --get-url`.
 - `--config-shas`: a list of the Git commit SHAs of the configuration repository.
-If empty, the command tries to get all unpushed commits using a `git log` command.
+If empty, the command tries to get all local commits using a `git log` command.
 - `--dry-run` (default: `false`): prevents the command from sending any data to Datadog.
 All the other checks are still performed.

 ### Environment variables